mwchben/bEs2dA/README.md

 ### `Deployed?`

-The application will run in the [GitHub Page for the repo](http://localhost:3000); to view it in your browser.
+The application will run on [GitHub Pages](https://mwchben.github.io/bEs2dA/); to view it in your browser.